143-The Tables Have Turned

 Dell is allowing Hewlett-Packard to take market share with its low prices because it sees little profit in the low-priced machines.
 But there is a problem here.
 HP has already proven itself capable of using its large size to streamline logistics and extract lower purchases of components from its suppliers.
 It has smartly redesigned its products to reduce their costs.
 How is it, then, that Dell, or anyone else, believes that they will be better off by ceding market share to Hewlett-Packard on the basis of low prices?
 Will Hewlett-Packard become weaker?
 Will the PC companies losing share become stronger?
 This is another example of companies in a Leader’s Trap.

 By 2022 HP had ceded its market leadership to Lenovo.
 It continued as the second ranked competitor in a consolidating market.
 It also maintained an acceptable operating margin.

 In early 2022, Lenovo led the personal computer market with 23.6% of the market.
 HP followed at 20.5%.
 Dell was third at 17.7%.
 Apple fourth at 9%.
 The top four competitors controlled more than 70% of the market.
 The market has gradually consolidated in the last 10 years.
 The big winners were Lenovo and Dell.
-In 2012, HP led the market with a 17.2% market share.
+For example, in 2012, HP led the market with a 17.2% market share.
 Lenovo followed at 13.1% and Dell at 11%.
 Both Lenovo and Dell gained several share points in 10 years.